oracle/oci-grafana-logs/README.md

 We will discuss two different Grafana IAM configurations that needs to be in place, for Grafana to fetch the logs from Oracle Cloud Logging Service.

-### For local/dev box environment
+### For local/dev box environment and Grafana Cloud

-#### Get OCI Configuration values

-Get the necessary provider and resource settings, as described in this section [Getting OCI Configuration values](https://github.com/oracle/oci-grafana-logs/blob/main/docs/linux.md#getting-oci-configuration-values)
+#### Installation

+Depending on your installation scenario you can use the following guides:

+* Install Grafana and the OCI Metrics plugin on a Linux host using [this document](https://github.com/oracle/oci-grafana-logs/blob/main/docs/linux.md).

+* Install Grafana and the OCI Metrics plugin on Grafana Cloud using [this document](https://github.com/oracle/oci-grafana-logs/blob/main/docs/grafanacloud.md).

+* Install Grafana and the OCI Metrics plugin on a MacOS host using [this document](https://github.com/oracle/oci-grafana-logs/blob/main/docs/macos.md).

 #### Configure OCI Identity Policies